alexnathanson/solar-protocol/community/site-assessment.md

 ## Internet Connectivity

 * Does your site have wifi?
-* Does your site have an ethernet cable to a router?
+* Does your site have an accessible ethernet port or can an ethernet cable be run from the site to an active ethernet port?
 * Are you able to establish a publically accessible IP address?
 	* is it a static or dynamic public IP?
-* Are you able to establish a statip IP on your LAN?
+* Are you able to establish a static IP on your LAN?
-* Port forwarding
-	* http - port 80
-	* ssh - port 20
+* Are you able to set up port forwarding for both http (port 80) and ssh (port 20)?
-* Minimum network speed
+* What is your network speed?
-	* 25mb/s up
-	* 25mb/s down
+	* Minimum network speed: 25mb/s up & 25mb/s down

 ## Time Commitment